Léon-Auguste Ottin (1836-1918)

 At the 1st ‘impressionist’ exposition in 1874 Léon-Auguste Ottin showed 7 works (catalogue numbers 129-135) (R2,p122).
 (So he didn’t show 10 works as some sources mention; iR4).

 At the 2nd ‘impressionist’ exposition in 1876 Léon-Auguste Ottin showed 22 works, mentioned in 14 catalogue numbers (183-196) (R2,p163/4).
 He was called ‘Ottin fils’ (the son of Ottin).
 Spies wrongly mentions Ottin only exhibited at the 2nd exposition (R16).
 At this exhibition he showed many city views depicting Paris and especially Montmartre.
+Probably his works were added at a later moment, because the works of Renoir were exhibited with a 14 lower number than in the catalogue (R90II,p44).

 See link for an account.
 See link for his watercolours.